shivvamm/shivvamm/README.md

 # Hey, I'm Shivam!
 Nice to Meet You! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
 👋 Hey there!
-I'm a student-turned-software engineer, exploring the tech world one line of code at a time Let's create stellar solutions and have a laugh along the way! 🚀✨
+I'm a student-turned-software engineer, exploring the tech world one line of code at a time 🚀✨
 <h2 align="center">About Me</h2>

 ###